dataform-co/dataform/content/docs/getting-started-tutorial/testing-and-documentation.md

 - Click on the hamburger menu in the top left hand corner of your project and click on `Develop Project`.
 - Navigate to the `order_stats` file.

-2. In the config block write your assertion:
+2. In the config block add your assertion:

 - Copy and paste this example into your file, replacing the config block that is already there.